-- Be respectful at all times, be affirming and curious.
-Show your awareness of the MPs existing statements or connections to the issue and build on them.
+- Be respectful at all times.
+Be affirming and curious.
+Show your awareness of the MP's existing statements or connections to the issue and build on them.
 Ask questions to thoroughly understand the MP's point of view.
 What common ground can you find? - Lots of eye contact is good.
 Taking notes is good.
 So try to share the note-taking role among the team. - Confidentiality may be a consideration in the conversation.
 Ask what information can be shared, or set ground rules as appropriate. - Ask the MP's advice about how the concern can be pursued and what they think they may do. - Sum up your points at the end and ask how they would like to receive further information.
 What is the easiest channel for them?

 Follow-up is extremely important.
-After thanking them for their time, inform the CFSC staff member who is working on the issue of the results of your visit.
+After thanking them for their time, inform CFSC of the results of your visit.
 Be sure to send any information that you have promised.

 Finally, don't be discouraged!
 Be encouraged by the human interaction of the encounter.
 Look for signs of hope, and follow them up.
 Remember: you don't have to be an expert on the issue.
 Members meet with you because you elect them.
 They represent you, acting and speaking on your behalf.
 Focus on your shared moral values and how they impact on the issues.
-Your MP will not be an expert on the issues either!
+It's likely your MP will not be an expert on the issues either!